AI1379/MandelbrotSet/Build.md

 | `OpenCV_DIR`  | Directory that contains `OpenCVConfig.cmake` |
 | `STDEXEC_DIR` | Path to the root of `stdexec`                |
 | `MPFR_DIR`    | Directory that contains `include/mpfr.h`     |

+You can also pass these variable by CMake build arguments.

 ## Build with CMake